An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: Core based approach to clusterability

 that is it is sublinear in the expression $ 1-(1-\mathfrak{p})^{k-1}$, hence $R$ grows slower than reciprocally logarithmically in $k$ and $p$.
 For an illustration of this relation see Figure \ref{fig:RmMp_fun}

 So far we have concentrated on showing that if the data is well-clusterable, then within practically reasonable number of $k$-means++ runs the seeding will have the property that each cluster obtains a single seed.
 But what about the rest of the run of $k$-means?
 As shown in Section \ref{sec:core}, the cluster centres will never switch to balls encompassing other clusters, so that eventually the true cluster structure is detected and minimum of $Q$ is reached.
 This would complete the proof of claim (i).
 The demonstration of claim (ii) is straight forward.
 If the data were well-clusterable then $k$-means++ would have failed to identify it with probability of at most $1-Pr_{succ}$.
 As the well-clusterable data are in practice extremely rare, the failure of the algorithm to identify a well-clusterable structure induces with probability of at least $Pr_{succ}$ that no such structure exists in the data.
+A detailed proof follows the reasoning of the last part of the proof of Theorem \ref{th:clusterabilitydecidable}